Azure/AzureStackHCI-EvalGuide/archive/steps/2a_ManagementInfraGUI.md

 ==============
 Overview
 -----------
-With your Hyper-V host up and running, either in Azure, or on a local physical system, it's now time to deploy the core management infrastructure to support the Azure Stack HCI 20H2 deployment in a future step.
+With your Hyper-V host up and running, it's now time to deploy the core management infrastructure to support the Azure Stack HCI 20H2 deployment in a future step.

 ### Important Note ###
 In this step, you'll be using the GUI (Graphical User Interface, such as Hyper-V Manager, Server Manager etc) to create resources.
 If you prefer to use PowerShell, which may allow faster completion, head on over to the [PowerShell guide](/nested/steps/2b_ManagementInfraPS.md).